 The scanning app can be used in 2 modes:

-- As the main administrator with full app access.
+- As the Account Owners or Basic Access User with full app access

 The main person will use the Log In option and uses their normal TryBooking Login email and password.
-This login can be their full TryBooking administration access, their Basic User login or Producers login.
+This login can be their TryBooking Account Owner access, their Basic Access User or Producers Access login.

 After logging in you will be taken to a list of your present and past events.
 Simply select the event and click next.
 If your entry is checking tickets for more than 1 events, select all the events you need to scan and click next.
 You are then taken to the event dashboard with displays in real time: